RockstArjun/RockstArjun/README.md

-- 👋 Hi, I’m @RockstArjun
+- 👋 Hi, I’m @RockstArjun (Arjun Chauhan)
-- 👀 I’m interested in Women
+- 👀 I’m a Fullstack Developer | Python Developer | Freelancer
-- 🌱 I’m currently learning Backend Languages Using Python
+- 🌱 I’m currently Doing my Higher studies
 - 💞️ I’m looking to collaborate on Projects or Task.
 - 📫 How to reach me !
-Just Dm Me oN INstagram @rockstarjun.py oR Email mE On chauhanarjun064@gmail.com
+Just Dm Me oN INstagram @python.programe oR Email mE On chauhanarjun064@gmail.com

 <!---
 RockstArjun/RockstArjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.